reidrac/jtc/README.rst

 This program will print "hello world".

-Dynamic typing is used, with these valid types: integer, float and strings. **typeof** can be used to inspect the type of a variable::
+Dynamic typing is used, with these valid types: integer, float and string. **typeof** can be used to inspect the type of a variable::

   def types() {